epaaso/sc-luca-explore/README.md

   The `test_de.py` script is to be run in the lambda function service Modal, as it requires a lot of GPU RAM and takes around 35 minutes for 3 samples.
 It uses the `lvm_DE` method mentioned above.

-- *nb_ikarus*: Runs the ikarus prediction on every sample.
+- *nb_ikarus*: Runs the ikarus prediction on every dataset from `ikaurs_fabric.py`.
 A prediction that uses logistic regression and network projection to predict tumor cells.

-- *nb_infercnv*: Runs InferCNV on every sample.
-This infers from transcripts, places in the chromosomes where there should be copy number variations.
+- *nb_infercnv*: Runs InferCNV on every dataset from `infercnv_fabric.py`.
+This infers from transcripts, places in the chromosomes where there should be copy number variations, hence cancer cells.

 - *nb_tumorUMAP*: Notebook to check the tumor predictions.
 It has the DE part integrated. `Tumor_Annot.ipynb` contains explanations of the methods used.